neoalienson/neo01.com-source/_posts/2020/08/Designing-CI-Pipelines-for-Enterprise.md

 - **Network Isolation**: Run builds in isolated networks to prevent lateral movement

 !!!warning "⚠️ Common Security Mistakes"
+    **Avoid these critical security pitfalls:**
     - Storing credentials in environment variables
     - Running builds with admin privileges
     - Allowing arbitrary code execution in pull requests
     - Exposing internal services to build runners
     - Failing to rotate credentials regularly

+    **Impact:** These mistakes can lead to credential theft, privilege escalation, and unauthorized access to production systems.

 ## The One-Pipeline-Fits-All Debate